software-architects/time-cockpit-documentation/doc/web-api/overview.md

 ## Service Endpoint

-The preliminary base address of our web API is <https://api.timecockpit.com>.
+The address of our web API is <https://api.timecockpit.com>.
 It is only accessible via HTTPS and with valid authentication.

 ## Authentication